RMorrisby/software_dev_maxims/README.md

 (while there is value in the items on the right, we value the items on the left more)
 ```

 The Agile Manifesto can be largely distilled into :

 - **Do the minimum work required to satisfy your users in the long-term**
+- (when you want to increase your user-count, you will naturally do more work to add in more features, polish, etc.)

 Therefore we should :